 Once at the Agatti pier, we were hustled off to the airport again.
 We waited in the tiny waiting lounge for passengers to arrive from other islands, and finally took off at around 11:30.
 On the flight out, we were give one last look of Agatti.
 We also caught glimpses of Andrott, Lakshadweep’s largest island.
 That drove home just how isolated these precious islands really are—tiny jewels in a vast, shining expanse of blue.

-Lakshadweep’s low-lying coral islands and their surrounding marine ecosystems are extremely vulnerable to the influences of environmental events and local communities, and the need for conservation efforts has been recognized by both the government and conservation organizations.
+Lakshadweep’s low-lying coral islands and their surrounding marine ecosystems are extremely vulnerable to the influences of environmental events and local communities.
+The need for conservation efforts has been recognized by both the government and conservation organizations.

-The Nature Conservation Foundation conducts research and conservation programs in Lakshadweep.
+The Nature Conservation Foundation conducts research and conservation programs in the Lakshadweep islands.

 - You must have a printout of your SPORTS-issued permit with you whenever you travel into and within Lakshadweep.
 You will not be allowed to travel otherwise, even from Kochi to Agatti.
 We heard from a Swedish couple how they had almost not been allowed to board the flight to Agatti.
 Their travel agent had told them their permit would be waiting for them at the airport, but it wasn’t.